archival-IIIF/server/readme.md

 1. Set up any IIIF image compliant server:
     * The Docker Compose comes with support for [Loris](https://github.com/loris-imageserver/loris).
     * Or use our [image server](https://github.com/archival-IIIF/image).
-1. See for example the provided `docker-compose.yml.example`:
+2. See for example the provided `docker-compose.yml.example`:
     * Note: Clone the `web` service definition to create multiple services and use the env variable `IIIF_SERVER_SERVICES` to define which services that container should run.
-1. Set up the configuration (See .env.example for the example configuration)
+3. Set up the configuration (See .env.example for the example configuration)
     * Set up the environment variables in the Docker Compose file
-1. Set up volumes for the following:
+4. Set up volumes for the following:
-    * `universal-viewer-conf`: The Universal Viewer configuration file
-    * `loris-conf`: The Loris configuration file (if Loris is used)
     * `data`: The volume which contains the collections to be indexed or files to be read, but also allows write access for derivative creation
     * `indexes`: The volume for ElasticSearch indexes to be stored